 Key individuals leaving the Firm or becoming incapacitated.
 A loss of the CEO (and founder) at the current time would have a negative impact on the Firm.

 The depositary requirements are complex.
-The business has been trading for three years and remains in growth phase.
+The business has been trading for four years and remains in growth phase.
 All combine to present a degree of inherent operational risk.
 The mitigating factors of the risk are: appropriate systems and controls and suitable and experienced staff and organisational structure.
-The Firm is currently undertaking SOC1 controls testing.
+The Firm completes annual SOC1 controls testing (first completed in 2017).
 Significant professional indemnity insurance is maintained to mitigate the risk of errors and financial loss to the business.

 An inherent risk when undertaking depositary duties for UK Funds is the requirement for the depositary to take on the strict liability for loss of financial instruments held in custody, although the Firm would always seek to discharge liability to a sub-custodian.
 As above insurance is maintained to mitigate potential loss.

 Inherently high for the business in its stage of growth.
-Profitability reached in 2016 and its €730,000 regulatory capital requirement is a high level of capital relative to its cost base.
+Profitable since 2016 and its €730,000 regulatory capital requirement is a high level of capital given the size of the firm’s operations.
 Ongoing growth of the business will generate profits which will further increase reserves.

 Pension Obligation Risk